-The cell wall is an important structure for plants as it determines a shape of cells, enables a connection of cells, provides a basic mechanical strength.
+The cell wall is an important structure for plants as it determines the shape of cells, enables a connection of cells, and provides a basic mechanical strength.
 The cell wall consists of biopolymers such as cellulose, pectins and lignin.
-Cellulose and lignin are the most abundant polymers on Earth and their modifications have an application in a wide range of industries such as food, paper, textiles or pharmaceutical industries.
+Cellulose and lignin are the most abundant polymers on Earth and their modifications have an application in a wide range of industries such as food, paper, textiles and pharmaceutical industries.
 In the cell wall, many proteins can be found including expansins.
 Expansins are cell wall-loosening proteins activated during cell wall acidification, first described in cucumber seedlings.
 Expansins are known to disrupt bonds in the cell wall structure.
-To investigate the cell wall biomechanical properties of plants, Gateway cloning strategy was used, as well as, chemically inducible activation system which was devised to regulate transgene expression in plants.
-Apart from these methods, confocal laser scanning microscopy and GUS staining were applied and will be included in this presentation.
+To investigate the cell wall biomechanical properties of plants, Gateway cloning strategy was used, as well as, a chemically inducible activation system which was devised to regulate transgene expression in plants.
+In addition to these methods, confocal laser scanning microscopy and GUS staining were applied and will be included in this presentation.
 Initial results show the expression pattern of expansin 1 in different tissue layer of plants.

 6) Can we do science without animal testing?

-Research involving laboratory animals is necessary to ensure human and animal health and to protect the environment.
-In the absence of human data, it is the most reliable methodology to detect important toxic properties of chemicals and to estimate risks to human and environmental health.
+Research involving laboratory animals is considered necessary to ensure human and animal health and to protect the environment.
+In the absence of human data, it is the most reliable methodology when detecting important toxic properties of chemicals and estimating risks to human and environmental health.
 Animal research can be debated on many grounds: ethical reasons, utility, reliability, price.
 These points are crucial to deciding whether animal testing should be conducted, but it does not stop the fact that it is currently happening.
 In 2014, approximately 7 million animals were used in research and teaching in Australia.
 In the U.S, approximately 1 million animals were used.
-However, this value is excluding mice, birds, and rats- these other excluded animals could account for up to 90% of the actual testing done.
+However, this value excludes mice, birds, and rats- these other excluded animals could account for up to 90% of the actual testing done.
 Computer modeling is a promising field.
 Modeling can be used to do disease and treatment in silico tests and interpret data from human clinical trials.
 Bioinformatics is also a growing field using similar technologies.
 In vitro technologies like organs-on-chips aim to mimic the functions and microstructure of human’s living organs.
 There are several new technologies being used and the question still remains: can we do science without animal testing?

 7) Exons in, introns out: The importance of correct splicing

-Splicing is one of the post-transcriptional modifications that transform the precursor mRNA to mature mRNA that can be translated into the functional protein.
-During splicing, introns (non-coding regions) are removed and exons (coding regions) are joined together thanks to the splicing machinery known as spliceosome.
+Splicing is one of the post-transcriptional modifications that transforms the precursor mRNA to mature mRNA that can be translated into functional protein.
+During splicing, introns (non-coding regions) are removed and exons (coding regions) are joined together due to the splicing machinery known as spliceosome.
 The correct recognition of exons is driven by many factors, especially by splice sites quality, exon length, secondary mRNA structure, or presence of splicing regulatory elements.
 Even a single point mutation can influence the spliceosomal function.
 In this presentation, the basic conditions of the splicing process will be introduced with a more detailed focus on pseudoexons –activation events, methodology, and effects of pseudoexon inclusion on human genetic disorders.
-Deeper insight into the splicing process and pseudoexon recognition may bring valuable information, that can be used even in clinical practice.
+Deeper insight into the splicing process and pseudoexon recognition may bring valuable information, which could be used in clinical practice.

 8) Gap Junction Intercellular Communication : A Biomarker of Testicular Toxicity